HammerRick/bouncer/README.md

 # Bouncer

-This is the best[citation needed] rails API to give you money!
+Rails api to check your credit score and potentially give you money!

 ## Getting Started